-In accordance with Section 7 of Chapter 22 of the Acts of 2022 a nurse employed or contracted by an ALR may provide skilled nursing care subject to the following provisions:
+In accordance with Section 3 of Chapter 107 of the Acts of 2022, until the termination of the declaration that an emergency exists which is detrimental to the public health as declared by the Governor on May 28, 2021, or until March 31, 2023, whichever is sooner, a nurse employed or contracted by an ALR may provide skilled nursing care subject to the following provisions:

-- 1. Skilled care may only be provided to residents receiving such care under a plan of care in place as of July 15, 2022. - 2.
-The prohibition on retaining residents who require skilled care for more than 90 consecutive days in accordance with M.G.L c.19D, s.11, resumes upon the expiration of the Order. - 3.
+- 1. Skilled care may only be provided to Residents under an established plan of care. - 2.
+The prohibition on retaining Residents who require skilled care for more than 90 consecutive days in accordance with M.G.L.c.19D, s.11, shall resume-upon the expiration of the emergency declaration or Section 3 of Chapter 107 of the Acts of 2022, whichever is sooner. - 3.
 The skilled care to be provided may include, but is not necessarily limited to, the application or replacement of simple non-sterile dressings, the application of eye drops, the application of ointments, the management of oxygen on a regular and continuing basis, and injections. - 4.
 The nurse providing skilled care must hold a valid license to provide such care. - 5.
 Any skilled care to be provided must be authorized by a physician or relevant medical professional. - 6.
 Skilled care may only be provided if the setting is medically appropriate for such care and the proper equipment, medication, and supplies are readily available. - 7.
 The Resident must be evaluated by the nurse before any skilled care may be provided. - 8.
 Prior to the provision of skilled care, the ALR must obtain the consent of the Resident, the Resident Representative, or Legal Representative. - 9.
 Any charges that may result from the provision of skilled care must be disclosed and accepted by the Resident, the Resident Representative, or Legal Representative.